omnivox moodle office

 4) MOODLE FORUM (one post): ANY TIME BEFORE OUR NEXT CLASS, ADD ONE OR TWO POSTS OR REPLIES (totalling at least 200 words) TO THE MOODLE FORUM ON 'SUPERHERO STORIES.'

-Read very closely the instructions at the top of the forum thread, and make sure to develop your preliminary analysis by referring to multiplee specific details in the three videos you just watched.
+Read very closely the instructions at the top of the forum thread, and make sure to develop your preliminary analysis by referring to multiple specific details in the three videos you just watched.

 This submission is part of the second completion task in the process of developing your first essay.
 To complete this process task, you need to also complete the individual activity next class.
 Process tasks will account for 33.33% of your final grade for the first essay.